Lecture 7#

 def Lagrangebasis(xj, x=x):

-"""Construct Lagrange basis function for points in xj
+"""Construct Lagrange basis for points in xj

 Parameters